NikolayShtipkov/WebLoginWizard/README.md

 Interface for WebLoginWizard, simple UI to use API endpoints and create a web-login flow.
 Still not completed due to configuration issues with sending requests through API(400 error code and not hitting POST endpoints).

 # Startup
 Start .NET project, which is configured to run on "https://localhost:5001".
 Start angular project by running "ng serve" or "npm start" command in a terminal/bash/shell within the project folder or in VS Code.
-Front-end configured to run on "http://localhost:4200/".
+Front-end configured to run on "http://localhost:4200/".(Front-end still not configured to work with API properly.)